Professor, Occupational Therapy

 Leadership in the Profession

-Society for Community Research and Action (APA, Division 27), President-elect
+Society for Community Research and Action (APA, Division 27), Former President (2019)

 US Department of Health and Human Services, Administration for Children and Families, Hispanic Workgroup Member - Consults on cultural competency and often delivers webinars on the topic